fewlinesco/connect-js/client/README.md

 - `redirectURI`: URI used to redirect to the original Application website after a successful login in on Connect.
 - `audience`: The audience of the Application (its name for Connect).
 - `scopes`: It represents the kind of information and actions that an Application is able to access on another Application.
 Every scope has to be authorized by the User during sign in operation.
-- `openIDConfiguration` (optional): Provides a way to initialize directly an openID configuration, without passing by the Provider URL.
+- `openIDConfiguration` (optional): Provides a way to initialize directly an openID configuration, without fetching the OpenID endpoint.

 ```typescript
 import OAuth2Client, {